-Urogynecology Treatment in Carson, CA
+Urogynecology in Carson & Torrance, CA

 Urinary incontinence, the involuntary loss of urine, is a major health and quality of life concern.
 It can adversely affect a woman’s daily activities, overall health and social interactions.
 Urinary incontinence can have a significant negative impact on the family from an economic, emotional and interpersonal standpoint.
 Approximately 20% of women in the community affected but the exact prevalence are uncertain due to patient’s difficulty in addressing such a sensitive topic.

 Those at highest risk for this disorder are:

 - Older women with medical problems such as diabetes, emphysema and weight issues.

 - Women with a previous history of multiple vaginal births, prolonged labors and difficult deliveries with complications

 Pelvic organ prolapse refers to descent (or prolapse) of the vaginal walls and/ or uterus below their normal position.
 The degree to which the prolapse occurs is described as mild, moderate and severe.
 In severe cases, the vaginal walls or cervix protrude beyond the vaginal opening and are visible or palpable outside the body.
 Common terms for these conditions include cystocele, rectocele, pelvic relaxation and procedentia.